The Python Console is a quick way to execute commands,

-For the commands below to show the proper output, make sure you have selected object(s) in the 3D View.
+For the commands below to show the proper output, make sure you have selected object(s) in the 3D Viewport.

-Will print the current 3D View mode (Object, Edit, Sculpt, etc.).
+Will print the current 3D Viewport mode (Object, Edit, Sculpt, etc.).

-Will give access to the active object in the 3D View.
+Will give you access to the active object in the 3D Viewport.

-Change X location to a value of 1:
+Change the X location to a value of 1:

 bpy.context.object.location.x = 1

-Move object from previous X location by 0.5 unit:
+Move the object from previous X location by 0.5 unit:

 bpy.context.object.location.x += 0.5